frappe/erpnext_documentation/user/manual/en/setting-up/print/raw-printing.md

 It is often a requirement that a print command has to be issued on a certain event(like submit, save, amend, etc.).
 It is possible to write a custom script to do this for you.

-Below are the relevent Raw Print functions:
+Below are the relevant Raw Print functions:
 1. function: `frappe.ui.form.qz_connect`
   - A connection wrapper to establish a connection with the QZ Tray application.
   - Returns a promise which resolves on successful establishment of a connection.